Month 12, Day 18, Friday 12:30 a.m.

 It was one of the great innovations of the Third Empire, under the Blood Emperor’s reign, and the biggest reason that books had become widespread and even marginally affordable.
 Unfortunately, it was largely useless for any magical application.
 It couldn’t be used to create a dozen potions at the same time, for example.

-Returning her thoughts to the paper bird messenger spell, Sebastien considered trying to get her hands on some of the sheets that someone else had made, until she learned that the enchantment process of giving the folded paper false life required flicker-feathers.
+Returning her thoughts to the paper bird messenger spell, Sebastien considered trying to get her hands on some of the sheets that someone else had made.

-Even if she could get all the components, the third point of discouragement hit her when she discovered the homing spell did not work on some magical extra sense.
-The paper bird simply moved to pre-programmed points or followed the homing beacon of the staff and student University tokens that everyone carried.
+More discouragement hit when she learned the homing spell did not work on some magical extra sense.
+The paper bird simply moved to preprogrammed points or followed the homing beacon of the staff and student University tokens that everyone carried.
 The homing spell also grew more difficult to cast over distances more than a kilometer or two.

 She gave up the idea of having her own paper birds sending messages at that point.
 ‘The University must be spending more on that little trick than people pay to send the messages.
 It’s just another way for them to show off.’
 There were other magical methods to send messages to people, but all those she knew of were beyond her reach, either in resources, magical power, or knowledge, and most of the time in all three areas.